nfantinodyer/nfantinodyer/README.md

 ## Hi there 👋
+Project Manager with a Bachelor’s in Computer Science and pursuing a Master’s degree.
+Possesses over one year of experience in managing migration projects, conducting research, testing, troubleshooting, and providing IT support.
+Experienced in developing mobile games using Unity and C#, deploying applications to the Google Play Store, and implementing custom instructions on a MIPS pipelined datapath.
+Proficient in analyzing performance metrics, automating data collection, and evaluating the energy efficiency of Linux and Windows systems.
+Familiar with integrating Cloudflare Workers with Grafana and managing project timelines.
+Collaborative team player committed to delivering reliable software solutions.

 <!--
 **nfantinodyer/nfantinodyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.